 I spent 5 years in Australia applying myself to my interests in Social Media.
 I worked social media and publicity roles in the music industry, gained experience as a community manager at a tech coworking space and landed my first gig working for myself developing and implementing training on social media strategies for an events company handling music festivals.

 My social media experience in Melbourne allowed for me to start my own business as a location-independent freelancer, which prompted me to work remotely on contracts from my laptop on the Sunshine Coast for over a year.
 Essentially, I worked from the beach developing social media strategies for music festivals.
 I also got to travel across the country to attend these music festivals.
-Dream job!
+Incredible experience!

 What my experience says about me: